elyse502/alx-backend-user-data/0x02-Session_authentication/README.md

 # Tasks 📃
 ## 0. Et moi et moi et moi!: [api/v1/app.py](./api/v1/app.py), [api/v1/views/users.py](./api/v1/views/users.py)
-Copy all your work of the **0x06.
-Basic authentication** project in this new folder.
+Copy all your work of the [**0x01-Basic_authentication**](https://github.com/elyse502/alx-backend-user-data/tree/main/0x01-Basic_authentication) project in this new folder.

 In this version, you implemented a **Basic authentication** for giving you access to all User endpoints: